Per la versione in italiano, clicca qui

 QUICK LINK: Program coordinator and tutors

-The acceleration program will take place at Cinecittà Studios over 12 weeks, from September to December 2021.
+The acceleration program will take place at Cinecittà over 12 weeks, from January 2022.
 The contents of the program are defined by a coordinator, supported by experienced tutors.
 The program will be strongly business-oriented and will aim to equip startups with the competences and skills needed to compete internationally and achieve commercial success.

 Here is a list of some of the themes which will be covered:

 During the entire duration of the program, national and international mentors will be regularly invited to analyze, together with the startups, various aspects of founding and running a video game studio.
 At the end of the program a Demo Day will take place, during which startups will pitch their video game prototype to a select audience of investors and publishers.